 It wasn't until the last year of University that I landed my first full-time job with Apple.
 That changed everything.
 My peers were cool, the work environment was multicultural, everyone was smart, funny, different and awesome.
 I loved them and loved my job.
 Throughout the years, I lived a relatively calm and happy life.
 I had my ups, my downs, no money whatsoever, but good friends and great prospects.
 In the end, I left my job at Apple, moved to Bristol, got a new job with a digital startup, met my future husband, formed our own company, started travelling the world, became British citizens, got married and here we are.

 So what went wrong?
-Why did we decide to move away from the UK?
+Why did we decide to move out of the UK?
 I think after a decade of living in the UK, certain things started changing a bit too much and got to us.
-We are what a Brit would call "middle-class young professionals".
-We are a newly married couple with no children, heavily focused on work.
-We own a digital studio which enables us to be location independent, work long hours and pay taxes in the UK.
-We loved it.
-But you know what we also love?
-Travelling.
-Hiking.
-Forests.
-Good food.
-Sunshine.
-Safety.
-Human Rights.
-Privacy.
-All of which are either impossible, are becoming obsolete or prohibitively expensive in the UK.
-Let me explain.
+We are a married couple with no children, heavily focused on work.
+When we got married we decided to live someplace else and experience different cultures.
+We called it our long honeymoon.

-There are a lot of benefits of having so much rain in the UK.
-Rain makes this country a green heaven, which is ideal for keeping those beautiful rolling hills everyone loves.
+There are a lot of benefits to having so much rain in the UK.
+Rain makes this country green heaven, which is ideal for keeping those beautiful rolling hills everyone loves.
 This, in turn, is fantastic for livestock, fantastic for photography and brilliant for people who love walks in nature.
 There is just one catch.
 It always rains.
-Which means, an average British person has a wardrobe full of Autumn clothing and about 10 different types of wellies.
-As much as you might like the rain (and I already said it that I vehemently love the rain), it eventually gets to you.
+This means an average British person has a wardrobe full of Autumn clothing and about 10 different types of wellies.
+As much as you might like the rain (and I already said that I vehemently love the rain), it eventually gets to you.

 Travelling doesn't come cheap in the UK.
 There are pros and cons to this.
 The good news is that infrastructure is relatively good in the UK.
 Although we need more motorways, there are well-maintained roads in the country.
 This means that if you have a car, you can get pretty much anywhere around the UK.
 Owning a car doesn't come cheap in the UK, but luckily, the car market in the country is one of the cheapest in Europe.
 This means that buying a great second car in the UK will cost you much (LIKE MUCH!) less than in any other country in Europe.
 In fact, I am in the market for a new European car (which allows me to drive on the right-hand side) and the equivalent of the car I am selling here, is 5 times the price in any other European country.
 Mad!

 If you don't own a car in the UK, I am very sad to tell you that train prices are ridiculous.
 I still remember wanting to go from Bristol to London and prices being close to £150 for a return ticket.
-Really?
-So travel around the UK doesn't come cheap, nor is very efficient because trains are late and aren't in mint condition.
-It seems more reasonable to pay £30 for fuel to drive to London and back, especially because it's always two of us or more driving, hence we end up saving even more.
-Compare this with £300 for two people on a train...
+So travel around the UK doesn't come cheap.

 When I first came to the country, I said to my British friend.
 "I love the British culture".
 Whereby his reply was: "What British culture?"